 FAQs

 I did use a bigger embroidery hoop (5-inch), and the gelatin surface was larger.
-I worried it would break, but it faired well.
+I worried it would break, but it fared well.
 I wouldn’t go any larger in hoop size for fear the gelatin might break.

 Do I have to allow the gelatin to cool for eight minutes?